 What is a Skin Graft?

 Skin grafting entails taking skin from a healthy part of the body and transplanting it to an area that has been compromised due to severe burns, infections, large wounds, or skin cancer removal.
 Skin grafts are often performed under local anesthesia or IV sedation to reduce the amount of discomfort felt during the procedure.
 They are also usually performed on an outpatient basis and if sedation is used require another person, such as a friend or relative, to provide transportation for the patient.
-Our skilled, board-certified plastic surgeons, Dr. Thornwell Parker and Dr. Kevin Hanz, are skilled to perform skin grafts at our Skin Cancer Consultants facility in Dallas, TX.
+Our skilled, board-certified plastic surgeon, Dr. Thornwell Parker is skilled to perform skin grafts at our Skin Cancer Consultants facility in Dallas, TX.